Allectus – 293-296 AD

 293-296AD

 Allectus was the chief finance minister (rationalis) to Carausius.
 Allectus was a very ambitious man.
 In 293 AD, he was the principal instigator in a plot that ended with the assassination of Carausius.
 Allectus was said to have been an excellent sailor and soldier.
 His domain included Britain and parts of Gaul.
-For three years he ruled supreme over his newly aquired empire.
-However, Carausius may have defeated Maximian and appeared to have stablized his British empire, but in fact the forces of Rome were still waiting for the right moment.
+For three years, he ruled supreme over his newly acquired empire.
+However, Carausius may have defeated Maximian and appeared to have stabilized his British empire, but in fact, the forces of Rome were still waiting for the right moment.

-Constantius I Chlorus (father of Constantine the Great) was raised to the rank of Caesar and as such was quite eager to prove himself.
-Constantius set his goal as the recovery of Britain, which came within his special area of responsibility within the Tetriarchy.
-In 296 ad, Constantius set sail for Britain with two Roman fleets in pursuit of his enemy.
+Constantius I Chlorus (father of Constantine the Great) was raised to the rank of Caesar and, as such, was quite eager to prove himself.
+Constantius set his goal as the recovery of Britain, which came within his particular area of responsibility within the Tetriarchy.
+In 296 AD, Constantius set sail for Britain with two Roman fleets in pursuit of his enemy.
 Allectus reached Britain first after fleeing Gaul.
 He disembarked in preparation for the coming battle.
-Near Hampshire, the two forced clashed.
-Allectus’ legions were routed and shortly thereafter he was killed.
-The triumph greatly enhanced the status of Constantius within Rome for he had accomplished what Maximian could not.
+Near Hampshire, the two forces clashed.
+Allectus‘ legions were routed, and shortly after that, he was killed.
+The triumph greatly enhanced the status of Constantius within Rome, for he had accomplished what Maximian could not.

 Monetary System